OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-overview.md

 * How the add-in integrates with Excel, including any custom UI that the add-in creates (ribbon buttons, context menus, and so on).
 * Permissions that the add-in requires, such as reading and writing to the document.

-To enable end-users to install and use an Excel add-in, you must publish its manifest either to AppSource or to an add-ins catalog.
+To enable end users to install and use an Excel add-in, you must publish its manifest either to AppSource or to an add-ins catalog.

 ## Capabilities of an Excel add-in